- What is Laser Hair Removal?

 Whereas I felt almost nothing for my armpits or Brazilian and had no side effects.

-So, not only it depends from person to person, but it also depends on the area you’re getting treated.
+So, not only does it depend from person to person, but it also depends on the area you’re getting treated.

 Laser Hair Removal Types